Classical and strongly classical 2-absorbing second submodules: Strongly classical 2-absorbing second submodules

 \begin{defn} Let $N$ be a non-zero submodule of an $R$-module $M$.
 We say that $N$ is a \emph{strongly classical 2-absorbing second submodule of} $M$ if whenever $a, b, c \in R$, $L_1, L_2, L_3$ are completely irreducible submodules of $M$, and $abcN\subseteq L_1 \cap L_2 \cap L_3$, then $abN\subseteq L_1 \cap L_2 \cap L_3$ or $bcN\subseteq L_1 \cap L_2 \cap L_3$ or $acN \subseteq L_1 \cap L_2 \cap L_3$.
 We say $M$ is a \emph{strongly classical 2-absorbing second module} if $M$ is a strongly classical 2-absorbing second submodule of itself. \end{defn}

-\begin{ex} Clearly every strongly classical 2-absorbing second submodule is a classical 2-absorbing second submodule.
-But the converse is not true in general.
-For example, consider $\Bbb Z$ as a $\Bbb Z$-module.
-Then $2\Bbb Z$ is a classical 2-absorbing second submodule of $\Bbb Z$ but it is not a strongly classical 2-absorbing second submodule of $\Bbb Z$. \end{ex}
+Clearly every strongly classical 2-absorbing second submodule is a classical 2-absorbing second submodule. \begin{co} Let $M$ be an $R$-module.
+Is every classical 2-absorbing second submodule of $M$ a strongly classical 2-absorbing second submodule of $M$? \end{co}

 \begin{ex} The $\Bbb Z$-module $\Bbb Z$ has no strongly classical 2-absorbing second submodule. \end{ex}